Compare Refinance Rates Today

 To qualify for a refinance of your rental home you’ll typically need:

 • At least 20% equity.
 Fannie Mae guidelines only require 15% equity to refinance an investment home, but most lenders default to a 20% minimum.
-If you own an underwater investment property (which means the home is worth less than the loan balance) ask your loan officer if they offer special refinance programs.
+If you own an underwater mortgage on an investment property (which means the home is worth less than the loan balance) ask your loan officer if they offer special refinance programs.

 • A lower debt-to-income (DTI) than primary residences require.
 Lenders usually set the limit on the ratio of your debt payments compared to gross monthly income — known as a DTI ratio — at 43%.
 This requirement is less than the 50% DTI ratio maximum for primary residences.